349.155 Licenses; license actions.

 Subd.
-3. Mandatory disqualifications. (a) In the case of licenses for manufacturers, distributors, distributor salespersons, bingo halls, linked bingo game providers, and gambling managers, the board may not issue or renew a license under this chapter, and shall revoke a license under this chapter, if the applicant or licensee, or a director, officer, partner, governor, or person in a supervisory or management position of the applicant or licensee:
+3. Mandatory disqualifications. (a) In the case of licenses for manufacturers, distributors, bingo halls, and gambling managers, the board may not issue or renew a license under this chapter, and shall revoke a license under this chapter, if the applicant or licensee, or a director, officer, partner, governor, person in a supervisory or management position of the applicant or licensee, or an employee eligible to make sales on behalf of the applicant or licensee:

 (1) has ever been convicted of a felony or a crime involving gambling;

 (2) has ever been convicted of (i) assault, (ii) a criminal violation involving the use of a firearm, or (iii) making terroristic threats;